-We also use LSAs who work with various pupils either individually or in the classroom.
+We also use LSAs who are timetabled daily to work with various pupils either individually or in the classroom.
 Teachers and LSAs hold regular weekly meetings to discuss pupils learning and to plan next steps.
 This includes which children will be focused on and allow time for both staff and LSAs to plan provision and differentiation for those children to ensure that they extend their learning beyond the completion of work.
 We believe that good collaboration between teachers and support staff is essential to ensure maximum progress for our pupils.
 As part of inclusion we believe that pupils should receive assistance with their peers within their classrooms, therefore as much as possible the majority of our pupils receive assistance during normal lesson times within their normal classroom setting in order that they can access the curriculum along with the rest of their class.

-What Somerset School does
+What Cambian Scarborough School does

-In practical situations of our school we do what is necessary to enable children and young people to develop, learn, participate and achieve the best possible outcomes.
-Our school recognises emerging difficulties arising with young people and respond promptly.
-We understand parents know their children best and we place stress great importance when parents express concerns about their child's development.
+We do what is necessary to enable children and young people to develop, learn, participate and achieve the best possible outcomes for themselves as individual learners.
+Our school recognises those individual difficulties that our young people have on entry to the school and respond promptly to try to address these issues and help the young people to use strategies to overcome these barriers to learning.
+We understand parents know their children best and listen to their experiences they have had with their children and work collaboratively to enhance their children's development.
 We listen to and address any concerns raised by children themselves.